MicrosoftDocs/dynamics-365-ai/ai-docs/sales/monitor-call-insight-processing.md

 To view the **System monitoring** page, follow these steps:

 1. Review the prerequisites.
-To learn more, see [Prerequisites to configure Conversation Intelligence](prereq-sales-insights-app.md).
+To learn more, see [Prerequisites to configure conversation intelligence](prereq-sales-insights-app.md).

-2. Open the **Conversation Intelligence** application.
+2. Open the **Conversation intelligence** application.

 3. Select **System monitoring** to open the system monitoring page.